paragch/mcp-travel-planning-system/STRAND_AGENT_README.md

 "Get station info for King's Cross"

 # Hotel requests → Hotel server
-"Find hotels in East Croydon for December 15-16 for 1 guest" "Show me hotels near King's Cross station"
+"Find hotels in <Location B> for December 15-16 for 1 guest" "Show me hotels near King's Cross station"

 # Multi-intent requests (Train + Hotel)
-"I want to catch a train from Leeds at 17:40 for London Kings Cross and stay at Travelodge in East Croydon"
+"I want to catch a train from <Location A> at 17:40 for London Kings Cross and stay at Travelodge in <Location B>"

 # Round trip requests (Complete travel planning)
-"Plan a complete round trip from Leeds to East Croydon on 15/12/2025, returning 16/12/2025 for 1 person"
+"Plan a complete round trip from <Location A> to <Location B> on 15/12/2025, returning 16/12/2025 for 1 person"
 ```

 ### Web Interface Features